 PClass_PD and PClass_PD-2P in Table 145–28 are determined per the assigned Class.
 PClass_PD values for each Class are shown in Table 145–24, PClass_PD-2P values for each Class are shown in Table 145–25.
 The assigned PSE Class is determined by the number of class events and the PD requested Class, as shown in Table 145–11.
 PClass_PD is the maximum average PI power and applies to single-signature PDs.
 PClass_PD-2P is the maximum average power on a pairset and applies to dual-signature PDs.

-The maximum average power, PClass_PD or PClass_PD-2P in Table 145–24, Table 145–25, and Table 145–28 or PDMaxPowerValue in 145.5.3.3.5, including any peak power drawn per 145.3.8.4 shall be calculated over a 1 second sliding window.PDs may dynamically adjust their maximum required operating power below PClass_PD or PClass_PD-2P as described in 145.5.
+The maximum average power including any peak power drawn per 145.3.8.4 over a 1sec sliding window shall not exceed PClass_PD or PClass_PD-2P in Table 145–24, Table 145–25, and Table 145–28 or PDMaxPowerValue in 145.5.3.3.5.PDs may dynamically adjust their maximum required operating power below PClass_PD or PClass_PD-2P as described in 145.5.
 PDs may also adjust their maximum required operating power below PClass_PD or PClass_PD-2P by using Autoclass (see 145.3.6.2).

 PDs that have successfully completed DLL classification, shall not exceed a power consumption of PDMaxPowerValue as defined in 145.5.3.3.5.